wwarthen/RomWBW/Source/Doc/UserGuide.md

 create a disk with your modern computer that is a dedicated FAT filesystem disk.
-You can use your modern computer to format the disk (floppy, CF Card, SD Card, etc.), then insert the disk in your RomWBW computer and access if using `FAT` based on it's RomWBW unit number.
+You can use your modern computer to format the disk (floppy, CF Card, SD Card, etc.), then insert the disk in your RomWBW computer and access if using `FAT` based on its RomWBW unit number.

 ## FAT Application Usage